haroldcarr/auth-adt/README.md

   pure $ verifyProof rootHash proof member
 ```

-The `authenticate` method generates an authenticated data structure from a non-authenticated data structure.
+The `authenticate` method in `Authable` generates an authenticated data structure from a non-authenticated data structure.